JianingYUE/Labreort5/index.md

 Then I use same way to fix other method's bugs.

-After week 7's study, we learned namo to fix bugs through the terminal
+After week 7's study, we learned namo to fix bugs through the terminal.

+use `namo ArrayExamples.java` to call the window and fix bugs.
+Replaces the return code file modification procedure.